troyunger45/PythonProject/README.md

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/ef976bbc-0470-4b3d-878f-430fb77f1a2e)

 Test Case 1: Starting the Game

 Objective:

 Ensure that the game initializes correctly when the "Start Game!" button is pressed.

 Input:

 Press the "Start Game!" button.

  Expected Output:

- -The game screen is displayed with the first scenario.
+ - The game screen is displayed with the first scenario.

- -The player is prompted with the first scenario and choices.
+ - The player is prompted with the first scenario and choices.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/7bffc417-252c-4a99-8bd2-d4c6de98060f)

 Test Case 2: Intro/Picking up Items

 Objective:

 Verify that the game responds appropriately when the player chooses the first option in the Intro/Item1 scenario.

 Input:

 Set the scenario choices to ["first-aid kit", "light plate carrier"].
 Press the "Display response." button.

 Expected Output:

--The item is acquired, and its effect is applied to the player's abilities.
+- The item is acquired, and its effect is applied to the player's abilities.

--The game displays the corresponding scenario.
+- The game displays the corresponding scenario.

--The game updates the character's inventory accordingly.
+- The game updates the character's inventory accordingly.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/19731d01-0189-4bee-833b-0a9f7501036f)

 Test Case 3: Story Progression

 Objective:

 Verify that the game responds appropriately when the player chooses the second option in the Enemy1 scenario.

 Input:

 Set the scenario choices to ["fight", "escape"].
 Press the "Display response." button.

 Expected Output:

--The game displays the corresponding scenario.
+- The game displays the corresponding scenario.

--The game progresses to the next scenario or conclusion based on the player's choice.
+- The game progresses to the next scenario or conclusion based on the player's choice.

--The character's health and enemy's health may be updated based on the chosen action.
+- The character's health and enemy's health may be updated based on the chosen action.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/e0d78382-09cd-4130-85ab-bb067b268d2f)

 Test Case 4: Choosing "Fight" Scenario

 Objective:

 Verify that the game responds appropriately when the player chooses "fight" in the Enemy1 scenario, and a new window pops up for combat.

 Input:

 Set the scenario choices to ["fight", "escape"].
 Select the "fight" option.

 Expected Output:

--The game displays the corresponding scenario for combat.
+- The game displays the corresponding scenario for combat.

--A new window pops up, simulating the combat interface.
+- A new window pops up, simulating the combat interface.

--The player can interact with the combat window, such as choosing attacks, defending, run or using items.
+- The player can interact with the combat window, such as choosing attacks, defending, run or using items.

--The combat outcome affects the character's and enemy's health.
+- The combat outcome affects the character's and enemy's health.

--After the combat is resolved, the main game window updates to reflect the consequences of the fight.
+- After the combat is resolved, the main game window updates to reflect the consequences of the fight.

--The game progresses to the next scenario or conclusion based on the outcome of the combat.
+- The game progresses to the next scenario or conclusion based on the outcome of the combat.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/b59510e1-16b0-4582-a6d8-8544ec7f5210)

 Test Case 5: Initiating an Attack in Combat Scenario

 Objective:

 Verify that the game responds appropriately when the player chooses to attack during a combat scenario.

 Input:

 Set the game state to a combat scenario, initiated by choosing "fight" scenario.
 Within the combat window, select the "Attack" option.

 Expected Output:

--The player's attack is resolved, and damage is dealt to the enemy based on the player's weapon and other relevant factors.
+- The player's attack is resolved, and damage is dealt to the enemy based on the player's weapon and other relevant factors.

--The enemy's health is updated accordingly.
+- The enemy's health is updated accordingly.

--The enemy retaliates with its attack, and the player's health is adjusted based on the enemy's attack power and the player's defense.
+- The enemy retaliates with its attack, and the player's health is adjusted based on the enemy's attack power and the player's defense.

--The combat window displays the outcome of the exchange, showing damage dealt and received.
+- The combat window displays the outcome of the exchange, showing damage dealt and received.

--If either the player or enemy's health reaches zero or below, the combat window closes.
+- If either the player or enemy's health reaches zero or below, the combat window closes.

--The main game window updates to reflect the consequences of the combat.
+- The main game window updates to reflect the consequences of the combat.

--The game progresses to the next scenario or conclusion based on the outcome of the combat.
+- The game progresses to the next scenario or conclusion based on the outcome of the combat.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/d92c2dd9-21e1-4fb9-be46-f93bf853cbd8)

 Test Case 6: Exiting Fight Menu Without Action and Typing in Main Box

 Objective: Ensure that the game handles the scenario where the player exits the fight menu without taking any action and then attempts to input a choice in the main box.

 Input:

 Enter a fight scenario.

 Open the fight menu.

 Close the fight menu without choosing any action.

 Expected Output:

--The game recognizes the exit from the fight menu without action and provides a message “You closed the fight window”.
+- The game recognizes the exit from the fight menu without action and provides a message “You closed the fight window”.

--The scenario count remains the same, and the player can input a valid choice.
+- The scenario count remains the same, and the player can input a valid choice.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/114cc16e-61ef-4ad6-9179-e6979591d3de)

 Test Case 7: Choosing to Run

 Objective:

 Confirm that the game handles the player's decision to run from a scenario.

 Input:

 During a scenario where the player can run, choose the option to run.

 Expected Output:

--The game acknowledges the player's decision, and either progresses to the next scenario or concludes.
+- The game acknowledges the player's decision, and either progresses to the next scenario or concludes.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/02582ee2-21c0-42c4-82a3-8d4962142e81)

 Test Case 8: Invalid Input

 Objective:

 Verify that the game handles invalid input appropriately.

 Input:

 Type an invalid choice (e.g., "invalid") in the input field.

 Press the "Display response." button.

 Expected Output:

 - The game recognizes the invalid input and provides a message.

--The scenario count remains the same, and the player can input a valid choice.
+- The scenario count remains the same, and the player can input a valid choice.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/cac57bd1-0950-4d0a-a4b1-3fddbddfda9e)

 Test Case 9: Successfully Defending

 Objective:

 Confirm that the player can successfully defend during a fight scenario.

 Input:

 During a fight scenario, choose the option to defend.

 Expected Output:

- The player successfully defends, and the defense bonus is applied.
+- The player successfully defends, and the defense bonus is applied.

-The player takes a stance and gains health
+- The player takes a stance and gains health

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/425f89fc-412b-4578-af91-ed5dc30bf5bb)

 Test Case 10: Unsuccessful Defending

 Objective:

 Ensure that the game handles the player attempting to defend twice in a row.

 Input:

 During a fight scenario, choose the option to defend after already defending in the previous turn.

 Expected Output:

- The game recognizes the invalid action and provides a message.
+- The game recognizes the invalid action and provides a message.

-The scenario count remains the same, and the player can input a valid choice.
+- The scenario count remains the same, and the player can input a valid choice.

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/f52da144-2152-4ef7-a053-35b20cce3ce4)

 Test Case 11: Defeating an Enemy in Combat

 Objective:

 Verify that the game responds appropriately when the player chooses to fight and successfully defeats a regular enemy in combat.
 Input:

 Set the game state to a combat scenario, specifically the "Fight" choice in Enemy1 or Enemy2 scenarios.

 Ensure that the player has sufficient health, attack capabilities, and any required items.

 Choose the "Fight" option during the combat scenario.

 Expected Output:

--The player engages in combat with the enemy (Ex.Hyperion guard, Hyperion elite trooper and Final Boss’).
+- The player engages in combat with the enemy (Ex.Hyperion guard, Hyperion elite trooper and Final Boss’).

--If the player's health, attack capabilities, and any items are sufficient, the player successfully defeats the enemy.
+- If the player's health, attack capabilities, and any items are sufficient, the player successfully defeats the enemy.

--A victory message is displayed, narrating the player's success in defeating the enemy.
+- A victory message is displayed, narrating the player's success in defeating the enemy.

--The game progresses to the next scenario
+- The game progresses to the next scenario

 ![image](https://github.com/troyunger45/PythonProject/assets/125838792/379532f4-3f54-4862-9357-c5c3afbcbeca)

 Test Case 12: Completing the Game

 Objective:

 Verify that the game can be completed by progressing through different scenarios.

 Input:

 Progress through the game by making different choices.
 Defeat Boss

 Enter Yes or No

 Reach the conclusion of the game.

 Expected Output:

- The game displays the conclusion message.
+- The game displays the conclusion message.

  ![image](https://github.com/troyunger45/PythonProject/assets/125838792/472eec27-caa3-4862-a827-ef3fcd65a47a)